-Learn More: The Details Tab of the Inspector Window
+Learn More: Inspector - Details

 Maintenance items can be used to record a variety of records including Defects, Changes, Issues, Tasks, Documents and Features.
 These can be added to the repository at any level, from a high level Package such as a Functional Requirements Package down to an individual Requirement, or any other element type.
 Applicable metadata can be stored against each item, including its Name, Description, Status, Priority, who it was raised by, Completion details and more.